 Under this alternative, the WTC Site would be substantially redeveloped and the increases in traffic volumes and stationary source emissions would be similar to or greater than those associated with the Proposed Action.
-However, traffic volumes and stationary sources are not expected to be substantially greater than pre-September 11 conditions.
+However, it is not anticipated that traffic volumes and stationary sources would be substantially greater than pre-September 11 conditions.
 Therefore, no significant adverse air quality impacts are anticipated to occur under this alternative.